• Skip to primary navigation

 Read more about the free tours here.

-Admire the Fairmont Empress (or have a high tea)
+2. Admire the Fairmont Empress (or have a high tea)

 Lobby Lounge at the Empress Hotel

-The Fairmont Empress opened her doors at the start of the 20th century and is a true city icon.
-If you like a high-tea (and even if you don’t;-), be sure to have a ‘Tea at the Empress‘ which has been a tremendously popular Victoria activity since 1908!
+If you like a high-tea (and even if you don't;-), be sure to have a ‘Tea at the Empress‘ which has been a tremendously popular Victoria activity since 1908!

-Explore Victoria Old Town
+3. Explore Victoria Old Town

 Victoria has a lovely historic center that can easily be navigated on foot.
-Pick up a map at the Visitor Center and spend the day wandering from one beautiful old building to the next.
+Pick up a map at the Visitor Centre and spend the day wandering from one beautiful old building to the next.

 Killer whales on whale watching tour in Victoria Vancouver Island

-Butchard Gardens (20 km from Victoria)
+5. Butchart Gardens (20 km from Victoria)

 The Butchart Gardens Victoria BC